theradest1/Universal-Multiplayer-2/Docs.md

   - prefab
     - what is created for the other clients
     - put the prefab in `assets -> UM2 -> resources`
-  - object ID
-    - this is just debug, no touchy
   - Ticks per second:
     - this is how fast the object is synced
     - higher is faster, but more expensive